Gulkbag/LFP/README.md

 There is no binary for this since it doesn't use many external libraries or anything For Windows simply having Mingw on your system and running ``mingw32-make`` in the directory of the Makefile will do it and you will have the binary
 For linux you will have to install the editline library, i don't know what package manager you are using so just search it up.
+Then Replace the normal MakeFile with the simply named LinuxMakefile and proceed with the command ``make`` and kaboom you have a binary

 ### Using The Language
 LFP Doesn't Compile at all, it all runs inside a REPL (Read Eval Print Loop), tho you can load external files for including libraries and such.